PSLCL/testing-framework/portal/README.md

 The Ivy artifact provider is configured using an `ivysettings.xml` file in the `testing-framework/portal/config/` directory.
 On synchronize, the Ivy Artifact Provider will download artifacts provided by included resolvers.

+The database also needs to be configured with the class name of the Ivy Artifact Provider.
+From the MySQL console, run the following SQL command in the qa_portal database:

+`INSERT INTO artifact_provider (classname) VALUES ('com.pslcl.dtf.artifact.ivy.IvyArtifactProvider');`

 ### Configure Server Certificate

 You will need to generate a server certificate appropriate to your